H4HWV2011/msjarvis-public-docs/thesis/16-blood-brain-barrier-and-safeguards.md

 3. It optionally calls the web-research service on `8009 /search` to fetch current information from the internet.
 4. It fuses RAG and web results into a structured context block.
 5. It chooses an appropriate model or model pair from the LLM fabric (for example, Llama 3.1 for primary reasoning, or a code model for code-specific tasks) and sends a prompt to Ollama on `11434`.
-6. For some tasks, it may invoke a secondary judge model to review or critique the primary output before returning a result.
+6. For some tasks, it may invoke a secondary “judge” model to review or critique the primary output before returning a result.
 7. It post-processes the model’s output and returns a structured JSON or text response.

 ### Autonomous learning cycles (via learner on 8053)